warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 <li>Not all Cloudant clusters support the model.</li>
 </ul></aside>

-The CCM offers a number of performance and cost tiers.
+The CCM offers a number of performance and pricing tiers.
-The tiers costs range from free, through to several thousand dollars per month, depending on the storage capacity, and the amount of data reads and writes.
+The tier prices range from free, through to several thousand dollars per month, depending on the storage capacity, and the read and write capacity.

-The following table summarizes the tiers.
+The following table summarizes the price and performance measures for each of the tiers.

-<aside class="warning" role="complementary" aria-label="indicativetierpricing">The costs and performance measures are indicative,
-as at July 2016.
+<aside class="warning" role="complementary" aria-label="indicativetierpricing">Note that the details in the table are indicative as at July 2016.
 For current values,
 please contact [Cloudant Support](mailto:support@cloudant.com).</aside>